shreytheshreyas/tp/docs/UserGuide.md

 ## Quick Start
 1. Ensure that you have Java 11 or above installed.
-1. Download the latest version of `EZ Manager` from [here](https://github.com/AY2021S1-CS2113T-T09-1/tp/releases).
+2. Download the latest version of `EZ Manager` from [here](https://github.com/AY2021S1-CS2113T-T09-1/tp/releases).
-1. Copy the JAR  file into an empty new folder.
-Take note of the file path
+3. Copy the JAR  file into an empty new folder.
-1. Open Command Prompt (on Windows) or Terminal (on Mac) and type java -jar {file path}/ezManager.jar
+4. Open Command Prompt (on Windows) or Terminal (on Mac) and cd into the new folder.
+5. Then type java -jar ezManager.jar to run EZ Manager.

 ## Terminologies
 - **Home View**: Refers to the state of the program in Home View.